farlee2121/DevEssentialsBlog/_posts/2020-07-16-iDesign-Project-Summary.md

 ![Arrow vs Node Graph]({{site.url}}/post-media/IDesign-Projects/Network-WhyArrowGraph.svg)

 ---

+## Making Decisions
-## Schedule
+### Schedule
 The network represents a complete map of activity dependencies and estimates (as far as we understand them).
 This organization yields powerful insights on schedule.
 We can calculate when any work item could theoretically start and how long the project will take overall.
-We can also simulate staffing options to calculate the expected schedule with the given resources.
+We can also simulate staffing options and calculate the impact on schedule.

-### Critical Path
+**Critical Path**
 The minimum project length for any staffing is determined by the network's diameter, or the *critical path*.
 Formally stated, this is the length of the slowest minimal dependency chain in the network.

 ![Critical Path Example]({{site.url}}/post-media/IDesign-Projects/Network-Floats.svg)

 This path assumes you can complete every dependency off the critical path before it delays a critical activity.
-The project is *sub-critical* if you do not have enough staff to have all dependencies ready for the critical path.
-This effectively creates a new critical path by adding artificial (or resource-limitation) dependencies to the work that can't be done fast enough.
+The project is *sub-critical* if you do not have enough staff to finish all dependencies before they delay the critical path.
+Being sub-critical effectively creates a new critical path by adding artificial (or resource-limitation) dependencies to any work that can't be done fast enough.

 > *Sub-critical* $\approx$ understaffed

-In the case of one developer, every activity is critical.
+For example, with one developer, every activity is critical because only one activity can be done at a time.

 ![One developer scenario]({{site.url}}/post-media/IDesign-Projects/Network-Sub-critical.svg)

 Everything off the critical path must have *float*: the amount of time the activity (and dependencies) can be put off before it delays the critical path (thus delaying the project).
-The chili graph is simple enough that we visually conclude 2 people would be enough to accomplish all non-critical activities in time for the critical path to keep moving.
+The chili graph is simple enough that we can visually conclude 2 people would be enough to accomplish all non-critical activities in time for the critical path to keep moving.
 In fact, the second worker would really only be needed for about 16 minutes total.

-### Compression
+**Compression**
 The project can be shortened by shortening the critical path through *compression*.

 Types of compression